shaunlebron/pacman/README.md

 Each game has an alternate mode called Turbo (a.k.a. speedy mode).
 This is a popular hardware modification of the game found in many of the original arcade cabinets.
-In this mode, Pac-Man travels as fast as the disembodied eyes of the ghosts and is not slowed down when eating pellets.
+In this mode, Pac-Man travels about twice as fast (same speed as the disembodied eyes of the ghosts) and is not slowed down when eating pellets.

 ### High Scores

-High scores for each game (normal and turbo separately) are stored by your browser.
+High scores for each game (normal and turbo separately) are stored on your local machine by your browser.

 Learn Mode
 ----------

-This mini mode is playable from the main menu.
-It allows you to **visualize the behaviors** the ghosts.
-(The colored square indicates the ghost bait.)
+Learn Mode allows you to visualize the behaviors of the ghosts.
+(The colored square represents the ghost bait.)

 <a href="http://shaunew.github.com/Pac-Man/shots/learn.png"><img src="http://shaunew.github.com/Pac-Man/shots/learn.png" width="100%"/></a>